+LAW 681 Analytical Methods for Lawyers (2-4) Teaches important business and economic concepts that will assist with problems lawyers in every practice area routinely encounter.
 LAW 682 Jessup Moot Court Oral Arguments (1, Sp) Students prepare oral arguments on the issues in a problem that is the basis for the Jessup International Moot Court competition.
 Participation is by faculty selection only.
 Graded CR/D/F. Prerequisite: LAW 672.

-LAW 683 Client Interviewing and Counseling (2-3) Introduces students to a practiceoriented approach to interviewing and counseling clients.
+LAW 683 Client Interviewing and Counseling (2, 3, FaSp) Introduction to a practiceoriented approach to interviewing and counseling clients.
 Enables students to develop a useful framework for effectively interviewing and representing clients.